Abbot Hall Art Gallery Collection

 Modern and Contemporary Art

 The modern collection concentrates more on painting than sculpture, although there are three-dimensional pieces, including a work by Barbara Hepworth, which is on display in the Oval, outside Abbot Hall Art Gallery.

 In recent years Abbot Hall Art Gallery has been active in adding contemporary British works to its collection, including Frank Auerbach, Paula Rego, Tony Bevan, and Celia Paul.
-There is also a growing collection of artist’s prints, including etchings by David Hockney and Lucian Freud, lithographs by Pablo Picasso, Georges Braque and Henry Moore and aquatints by Sean Scully.
+There is also a growing collection of artist’s prints, including etchings by David Hockney, lithographs by Pablo Picasso, Georges Braque and Henry Moore and aquatints by Sean Scully.